 Kirsty Gogan works from London on the global activities of the Energy for Humanity.

-Kirsty is regularly invited as an expert speaker on science communication, nuclear competitiveness and innovation to high profile events around the world.
-She has more than 15 years’ experience as a senior advisor to industry, non-profits and Government, including at 10 Downing St, the Office of the Deputy Prime Minister, and the Department of Energy and Climate Change, where she ran the national public consultation on nuclear new build, reviewed the national communications response to Fukushima and revised national guidance for civil nuclear emergency planning and response.
+Kirsty Gogan is an internationally sought-after advisor to governments, industry, academic networks and NGOs.
+Kirsty is regularly invited as an expert speaker on science communication, climate change, competitiveness and innovation to high profile events around the world.
+She has more than 15 years’ experience as a senior advisor to Government on climate and energy policy, including 10 Downing St, and the Office of the Deputy Prime Minister.

 With his documentary "Pandora's Promise", Robert Stone has built a bridge from nuclear energy to climate change and environmental protection.

 He travelled with former anti-nuclear activists to Chernobyl and Fukushima.
 The documentary gives a vision on what nuclear energy would be capable in doing to protect the environment, especially when future reactor concepts will be used that can also recycle nuclear fuel.
 Robert Stone lives in the metropolitan area of New York and is currently working on a new film project.